BD2KGenomics/dcc-dockstore-tool-runner/README.md

     sudo mkdir /datastore
     sudo chmod a+rwx /datastore

+You should make sure /datastore is a large volume if you intend to work with large inputs/outputs.

 If you're on a mac, make sure you allow Docker to mount this otherwise you'll see an error like:

 ![docs/mac_mount.png](docs/mac_mount.png)